Gamda Koor Sabra: Israel

 Unique to an Israeli product, models were often seen with United Nations markings, Israeli Army and Israeli Defense Force markings, the Star of David and Hebrew lettering.
 Marketing emphasized Israeli desires to be accepted as a mainstream toy producer (if not a world class country) in the international market.
 Markings on the cars were commonly transfer decals and not stickers.
-The Chevelle wagon was offered in UN (United Nations), IDF (Israel Defense Force), Israeli Army, Hassadah Medical ambulance, postal, Red Cross ambulance and fire chief liveries while the Impala was seen in several police guises and a couple of different taxi (monit) versions.
+The Chevelle wagon was offered in UN (United Nations), IDF (Israel Defense Force), Israeli Army, Hadassah Medical ambulance, postal, Red Cross ambulance and fire chief liveries while the Impala was seen in several police guises and a couple of different taxi (monit) versions.
 The Jeep appeared with UN lettering.

 The Charger could be had with the United Nations globe and wreath seal on the doors, while the Eldorado and Riviera were available as Israeli Ministerial cars with doors displaying the shield with the menorah.
 Some of the cars like the Corvair, Camaro and Riviera were even described on packaging as a "tourist bureau car" or "Israeli President Car".
 Some cars, especially the Beetle, came with 1970s style 'hippie' flower decals, but the Bug also came in a German (surprisingly, not Israeli !) police version.